Aviation State High School: Enrolment

+The number of enrolments as recorded in May 2022 was 599 students, an increase of over 200 since 2015, when enrolment stood at 376 students.
+As a state high school, Aviation SHS is managed by enrolment management plan that requires the school to act as the state high school for a catchment area of suburbs, providing every child within the area a state school to attend.
+Any student who lives primarily within the school's catchment area is entitled to enrol at the school, with school reserving places at the school for children who move into the catchment area during the school year.
+The catchment area for Aviation SHS bounds the suburbs of Hamilton, Ascot, Clayfield, Toombul, Nundah, and the Brisbane Airport zone and surrounding suburbs extending to the Brisbane River.
+In addition, Aviation SHS is a selective independent school.
+Where there are positions available, out-of-catchment area students may apply through a selective entry process, requiring the student to sit an AGAT test, and attend a school enrolment interview.

+Curriculum & Activities

 Aviation Centred Learning

-Aviation High tries to include aviation into its subjects where possible, this achieved through aviation centred learning, where aviation themed questions are used to deliver the syllabus, such as aviation-related mathematics (e.g. Find the distance a plane can fly with x amount of fuel) and science.
-From year nine onwards, it also has classes dedicated to aviation (such as avionics).
-There are lunchtime and after-school programs and activities such as; UAV (Unmanned Aerial Vehicle) Club, Flight Simulator Club, Hangar/Engineering Club, and more.
-These are all accessible to all students from years 7-12.
+Aviation High tries to include aviation into its subjects where possible, this is achieved through aviation centred learning, where aviation themed questions are used to deliver the syllabus, such as aviation-related mathematics (e.g. Find the distance a plane can fly with x amount of fuel) and science.
+From year nine onwards, Aviation High also has classes dedicated to aviation (such as avionics and aerospace studies).
+There are lunchtime and after-school programs and activities such as, UAV (Unmanned Aerial Vehicle) Club, Flight Simulator Club, Hangar/Engineering Club, and more.
+These programs are accessible to all students from years 7–12.